ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-multiple-group-columns/index.md

 Filter is achieved for each column by providing a `filterValueGetter` for the `autoGroupColumnDef`.
 The filterValueGetter returns the value of the grouped column - eg for Country, it will filter on Country.

 <note>
-When `groupHideOpenParents=true` the Grid automatically disables Group Rows Sticky, see: [Suppressing Sticky Groups](../grouping/#suppressing-sticky-groups).
+When `groupHideOpenParents=true` the Grid automatically disables Group Rows Sticky, see: [suppressGroupRowsSticky](../grid-options/#reference-rowGrouping-suppressGroupRowsSticky).
 </note>

 <grid-example title='Hide Open Parents' name='hide-open-parents' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>